The Barn Theatre,

 Access: Hirers are given the opportunity of a familiarisation meeting at the Theatre prior to a booking and enquiries should be made of the Company Office concerning the arrangements.

 Dress Standards: Whenever there is a public performance in progress, persons working or officiating front of house are required to wear formal dress or alternatively, representative costume relating to the particular show.
-For gentlemen this means "black tie" and for ladies formal attire, preferably in black and white.
+For gentlemen this means "black bow tie" and for ladies formal attire, preferably in black and white.

 Authorised and officiating Barn Theatre technicians and Trustee Directors generally wear sweatshirts or shirts with the Barn logo or identification badges.